 While these funding methods continue to be available to claimants bringing group actions, the emergence of third-party litigation funding (TPLF) over recent years and, in particular, the proliferation of US funders in England and Wales, has resulted in an increase in group actions being funded on this basis.

 In the Volkswagen emissions litigation (Crossley & Ors v Volkswagen Atkiengesellschaft & Ors (2019) EWHC 783 (QB)), discussed below, lawyers representing over approximately 91,000 claimants obtained funding via Therium Capital Management, a global provider of litigation finance and arbitration funding.
-Similarly, Mr Merricks in the Mastercard litigation is also supported by litigation funders.
+Similarly, Mr Merricks in the Mastercard litigation, and other actions pursued in the CATs, are also supported by litigation funders.

 TPLF is self-regulated by the Association of Litigation Funders.
 Nevertheless, TPLF arrangements will be subject to close scrutiny by the court.
 In the Mastercard litigation, the CAT was keen to ensure that the proceedings were to be conducted in the best interests of the class members, which should prevail over the interests of the funder, while at the same time recognising that the funder is entitled to protect its legitimate commercial interests.
 The CAT independently scrutinised the funding agreement, particularly in relation to provisions that permitted the funder to terminate the agreement where it considered that the proceedings were no longer commercially viable.
 The CAT was concerned that this put Mr Merricks at risk of his funding arrangements being terminated during the course of the proceedings and ruled that the terms of the funding agreement should include a requirement that the funders' views had to be based on independent legal and expert advice.